BuZZ-T/rusted-chromium/README.md

 * Make sure to first close all running instances of chrom(e/ium)!
 * Start your downloaded version of chromium with the flag `--user-data-dir=<folder>`.
 See [chromium.googlesource.com](https://chromium.googlesource.com/chromium/src.git/+/master/docs/user_data_dir.md#overriding-the-user-data-directory) for more information.

+### rusted-chromium is not working anymore.
+I get a 410 Gone HTTP-Statuscode from a chrome API...

+The  [OmahaProxy](https://omahaproxy.appspot.com/), which API was used by rusted-chromium, has been switched off.
+Which version 0.1.0, rusted-chromium migrated to [ChromiumDash](https://chromiumdash.appspot.com/) and is functional again.
+But earlier versions, which version number "0.0.X" are not usable anymore.
+Be sure to install version 0.1.0 or later!